Nagzlos123/Water_simulation/README.md

 # Water_simulation
-Water surface simulation with polygons, wave simulation surface using C++.
+Water surface simulation with polygons, wave simulation surface using C++ ans OpenGL.

-Librarys and so on used in application:
+Librarys and tools used in application:
-- OpenGL
 - GLM
 - GLEW
 - OBJ loader